America’s Incredible Shrinking Overtime Rights Need an Update

 Overtime rights on the brink of extinction

 The disappearance of overtime rights shows no signs of stopping, let alone reversing.
-If the Department of Labor does not modernize the threshold, no workers will have a guaranteed right to overtime pay by 2030.
-With overtime rights on the brink of extinction, opposition to modernizing the threshold is in opposition to the very concept of extra pay for extra work.
+If the Department of Labor does not modernize the threshold, no salaried workers will have a guaranteed right to overtime pay by 2026.* With overtime rights on the brink of extinction, opposition to modernizing the threshold is in opposition to the very concept of extra pay for extra work.

 Guaranteed overtime rights have already entirely disappeared for the middle class.
 The annual wage of a 40-hour-per-week worker making the salary threshold of $23,660 now essentially equals the federal poverty-level income for a family of four—$23,550.
 Furthermore, the Census Bureau’s more accurate 2011 supplemental poverty measure of $25,222 for a family of four already stood above the salary threshold.
 By definition, the right to overtime pay for overtime work no longer exists for the middle class.

 The Department of Labor should raise the salary threshold to at least $50,000, approximately its 1975 value.
 Over the past four decades, U.S. real gross domestic product has grown threefold, productivity is 80 percent higher, and the average worker works 11 percent more hours than he or she did in 1975.
 If we as a nation could afford the overtime rights then, we can afford them now.

 The current overtime-salary threshold makes a mockery of traditional American notions of work and success, as working harder and putting in extra hours no longer means extra pay for middle-class Americans.
 Modernizing the salary threshold and extending guaranteed overtime rights to middle-class workers would restore basic principles of fairness to the labor market.
 A decision not to raise the threshold is a decision to let guaranteed overtime rights continue their march toward extinction.